 In the seventh arc, Willard H. Wright replaces Battler and Erika as the main character.
 Subverted in that most readers in fact liked him more than they liked Battler.
 It helps that Will had a Moment of Awesome or two every scene he was in.

 Invoked in The World Ends with You with Joshua.
 Replacing Shiki from the first week, his attacks are much harder to use, weaker, and don't do damage until the end of a combo (where Shiki's lay hits every step of the way), and he can't jump or block.
-Even though he gets much, much more powerful later on, to the extent that he becomes easily the strongest partner in the game, by that time the damage is done and the player is probably very annoyed with him— perfectly mirroring Neku's feelings about this smug, condescending, secretive, Jerk Ass little prick who took the place of his friend.
+Even though he gets much, much more powerful later on, to the extent that he becomes easily the strongest partner in the game, by that time the damage is done and the player is probably very annoyed with him— perfectly mirroring Neku's feelings about this smug, condescending, secretive, Jerk Ass little prick who took the place of his new, much nicer friend.

 The Cataclysm expansion features Garrosh Hellscream becoming this for Thrall.
 To clarify, Garrosh was already a Scrappy and a Creator's Pet; making him replace Thrall as the Warchief just made things worse.